Andreloui5/Basic_Responsive_Portfolio/README.md

 ## My Portfolio

-This site features three sections: [About Me](https://andreloui5.github.io/Basic_Responsive_Portfolio/#aboutMe), space for my [Portfolio](https://andreloui5.github.io/Basic_Responsive_Portfolio/#myPortfolio), and links for others to [Contact Me](https://andreloui5.github.io/Basic_Responsive_Portfolio/#myContact) with any questions or concerns they might have.
+This site features three sections: an [About Me](https://andreloui5.github.io/Basic_Responsive_Portfolio/#aboutMe), space for my [Portfolio](https://andreloui5.github.io/Basic_Responsive_Portfolio/#myPortfolio), and links for others to [Contact Me](https://andreloui5.github.io/Basic_Responsive_Portfolio/#myContact) with any questions or concerns they might have.

 ## Credits